emberjs/website/source/blog/2018-12-03-ember-cli-guides.md

 ### Step 4 - Spiking the foundation

-At the same time as the RFC, Jen, Chris, and Siva laid the foundation for the new CLI Guides.
+At the same time as the RFC, Jen, Chris, and Siva set the foundation for the new CLI Guides.
 That included generating the project files to match the table of contents, setting up a staging app so people could see the progress easily, and drafting the "first impressions" written content.

 The start of the project was spiked in order to allow for fast iteration and establish a consistent flow.
 The goal was to create a structure that other contributors could add too through PRs with small scope and time commitments.